IMS Glossary of Terms

 Learning Design — The IMS Learning Design standard supports the use of a wide range of pedagogies in online learning.
 Rather than attempting to capture the specifics of many pedagogies, it does this by providing a generic and flexible language.
 This language is designed to enable many different pedagogies to be expressed.
 The approach has the advantage over alternatives in that only one set of learning design and runtime tools then need to be implemented in order to support the desired wide range of pedagogies.
 The language was originally developed at the Open University of the Netherlands (OUNL), after extensive examination and comparison of a wide range of pedagogical approaches and associated learning activities, and several iterations of the developing language to obtain a good balance between generality and pedagogic expressiveness.
 This standard was published in February 2003.

 Learning Impact Awards — The annual Learning Impact Awards are conducted to recognize outstanding, innovative applications of educational technology to address the most significant challenges facing education.
 Any product or service provider, educational institution, or training provider that meets the competition’s eligibility requirements can enter the competition.
 Entries are assessed for their impact on personalized learning, institutional performance, and the digital learning ecosystem.
-Award winners are announced at the Learning Impact Leadership Institute.
+Award winners are announced at the annual Learning Impact Conference.

 Learning Information Services — The Learning Information Services (LIS) standard is the definition of how systems manage the exchange of information that describes people, groups, memberships, courses, and outcomes within the context of learning.
 It is a large set of services that include standard ways of exchanging data about people who are participating in learning; exchanging information for people attending courses; exchanging information about course structures; exchanging information about outcomes (grades) and providing processes for the transfer of large amounts of data.
 For more information, see Learning Information Services Background Information.